Dosage Form: tablet

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Long-term studies in animals to evaluate Methazolamide’s carcinogenic potential and its effect on fertility have not been conducted.
+Long-term studies in animals to evaluate the carcinogenic potential of Methazolamide and its effect on fertility have not been conducted.
 Methazolamide was not mutagenic in the Ames bacterial test.

 Pregnancy Category C